enso-org/enso/docs/syntax/imports.md

 In essence, an export allows the user to "paste" the contents of the module being exported into the module declaring the export.
-This means that exports that create name clashes are resolved at the _export_ site.
+This means that exports that create name clashes must be resolved at the _export_ site.

 ### Visibility of Export Bindings